+Please note carefully the rules regarding length of shorts, holes in pants, Mass attire, shoe attire, and sleeveless attire.
+This policy is applicable to K-8 students.
 The purpose of the student dress policy is to encourage students to come to school properly prepared for participating in the educational process.
 Students are expected to show good taste in their dress and grooming during the school day and while at school activities.
 The following rules have been established to create a positive educational environment for our students.
 Please pay special attention to the attire required for Mass and church attendance.
 It is not the purpose of this code to embarrass or inconvenience a student.
 Invariably students assume that any mode of dress not specifically mentioned within the code is acceptable.
 Please note: ANY ATTIRE DEEMED INAPPROPRIATE, EXTRAORDINARY, OBSCENE, OR DISTRACTIVE BY THE FACULTY OR ADMINISTRATION OF I.C.S.
 IS IN VIOLATION OF THE DRESS CODE.

 In general the following guidelines may be used in deciding what is acceptable to wear:

 - All students must look neat and clean.

 - All hair must be out of eyes and combed.
 No numbers, designs, or graphics cut in hair.
 No unnatural colors will be allowed (Halloween excepted).